iZettle/sdk-ios/README.md

 - `reference`: The reference of the payment that is to be refunded.
 - `refundReference` _(optional)_: The reference of the refund.
 Max length 128.

 **Note:** Demo accounts (accounts that automatically revert performed payments) cannot be used to perform refunds.
-To test refund functionality please use a standard production iZettle account.
+To test refund functionality please use a standard production Zettle account.

 ### Retrieving payment info

-Query iZettle for payment information of a payment with a given reference.
+Query Zettle for payment information of a payment with a given reference.

 ```objective-c
 - (void)retrievePaymentInfoForReference:(NSString *)reference